retroryan/real_estate_ai_search/SIMPLIFY_CONFIG.md

 14. Create config/resolver.py for path and value resolution
 15. Implement path resolution from relative to absolute
 16. Implement explicit environment variable expansion for secrets
-17. Implement cross-field validation logic
+17. Implement embedding provider validation (API key required check)
 18. Update __main__.py to only parse --sample-size argument
 19. Remove all other CLI argument definitions from __main__.py
 20. Update DataPipelineRunner constructor to accept only PipelineConfig